RTEMS/rtems-docs/c_user/io_manager.rst

 If the device driver does not support a particular entry point, then that entry in the Configuration Table should be NULL.
-RTEMS will return``RTEMS_SUCCESSFUL`` as the executive’s and zero (0) as the device driver’s return code for these device driver entry points.
+RTEMS will return``RTEMS_SUCCESSFUL`` as the executive's and zero (0) as the device driver's return code for these device driver entry points.

 Applications can register and unregister drivers with the RTEMS I/O